How You Can HelpDiscover the many ways that you can contribute to our school. Your help is invaluable.

 OSTC began in 2012 to provide tuition assistance to students who reside in low-achieving public school districts so they could attend a different school outside their district.
 The state allocated $50 million in OSTC funding in 2013–14.

-Businesses that choose to give to Resurrection Catholic School in this way add value to our students’ education here.
+Businesses that give to Resurrection Catholic School in this way add value to our students’ education here.
 It’s simple to do—just verify with your accountant that you qualify and then submit an online application to the Department of Community and Economic Development in Harrisburg.

 Applications should be completed by March!
 To benefit your business and Resurrection Catholic School, check out the information at the links provided.